 You can also create the service account via the Admin Portal, however you would still need to run a final PowerShell cmdlet to ensure that the password does not expire.

-– Enter a Display Name (“Service Account for Radar Reports”)
+- Enter a Display Name, for example ‘Service Account for Radar Reports’.

-– Ensure “Make this user change their password when they first log in” is NOT ticked
+- Ensure “Make this user change their password when they first log in” is NOT ticket

-– Do NOT assign a product license – leave everything as default and click the “Add” button
+Note: Do NOT assign a product license – leave everything as default and click the “Add” button.

-Once the user is created, navigate to the Exchange Admin Portal (Admin Centers –> Exchange in the left navigation menu):
+Once the user is created, navigate to the Exchange Admin Portal by going to Admin Centers then Exchange in the left navigation menu.